carloskiki/asm-feature-extraction/draft.md

 T2 desc: Evaluation of the baselines and our method on cross architecture retrieval with a pool size of 1000.
 All functions are compiled with optimization level 2 using gcc with the architecture specified for each column.
 The same baselines and models are used as in the cross architecture evaluation.
+Three examples are provided with our prompt.

 ### Ablation on model size

+In this experiment, we vary the LLM size to determine the correlation between the number of parameters in the LLM and the performance of our method on BCSD retrieval.
+This follows the scaling laws for neural language models presented in []

-The results on our method show that there is a clear correlation between model size and BCSD retrieval performance.
-LLMs with less than 3B parameters don't seem to comprehend the task when they are not provided with any examples.
-When provided with examples, these small models will mimic the example provided without basing the output on the assembly function in the query. ...
+From our observations, LLMs with less than 3B parameters do not seem to comprehend the analysis task when they are not provided with any examples.
+When provided with examples, these small models will mimic the examples provided without basing the output on the assembly function in the query.
+There is most likely a form of logarithmic increase in performance with respect to model size.
+The size of the Gemini 2.5 flash model is not disclosed at the time of writing, but we can expect the model to have around 200B parameters, based on sizes of the preivous Gemini model versions.

+FIG: MRR performance for cross optimization retrieval against the amount of parameters in the LLM.
+All assembly functions are compiled with gcc for the arm architecture.
+Retrieval is performed between optimization levels 0 and 1 with a pool of 1000 assembly functions.
+Three examples are provided with our prompt.

 ### Ablation on examples